 Used effectively, life insurance can be an effective tool in estate planning.
 Common reasons for having life insurance include paying estate taxes on death, thereby leaving the original estate assets in place.
 It can also be used to fund the purchase of the deceased’s shares in the business by another family member.

 Family Council / Meetings / Mediations / Collaboration

 Effective estate planning and business succession does not happen in isolation or haphazardly.
 Creating a formal, professionally run family council will allow the family to participate in the planning and offer a forum for issues of concern to be expressed and resolved.
 All family members should be involved in the council and a team of trusted accounting, legal, investment and insurance professionals should be brought in to advise and implement the family’s chosen plan.

 It is never too early to start thinking about estate planning and business succession issues.
 Where the business and owner are at in their life cycle will help determine what aspects of the planning should be prioritized.

 Interested in learning more?
-The experienced lawyers at Duncan Craig LLP are here to help and we’d be pleased to meet with you for a complimentary discussion to answer any questions you may have.
+The experienced wills and estate lawyers at Duncan Craig LLP are here to help and we would be pleased to meet with you for a complimentary discussion to answer any questions you may have.

 This article is intended to give general information only.
 We recommend you contact a lawyer for specific legal advice.